bright-sea/webpivottable/doc/customize.md

 [Back to Home](./index.html)

-## Customize the look and feel of WebPivotTable:
+## Customize the look and feel of WPT component:

-We designed the WPT component to be as flexible as possible for web developers to customize.
+WPT component can be customized by web developers through cutomize options.

-There are many options to consider, all of which can be switched on or off before being passed as parameters when creating the WebPivotTable object on your page or can be set by API after WebPivotTable object had been created.
+There are many [Customize Options](#customizeoptions), all of which can be passed in parameters when creating the WebPivotTable object on your page or can be set by API after WebPivotTable object had been created.

-### Pass in cutomize options when create WebPivotTable object
+### Pass in customize options when create WebPivotTable object

     var myOptions = {}
     new WebPivotTable({customOptions:myOptions},"wpt-container");

-Please reference [Customize Options](#cutomizeoptions) to all the options and their default values.
-You can change all or part of these options, then pass them to the constructor:

-Keep in mind that it’s  unnecessary to pass options you wish to leave as default.
+It’s unnecessary to pass options you wish to leave as default.
 For example, if you only want to hide open and save buttons, you can pass customOptions as:

     var myOptions = {
        uiFlags: {